-The 2001 NIS sampling frame included data provided by 33 HCUP State Partners.
-Over 90% of the hospital universe is included in the sampling frame for all but six of these states.
-Four State Partners - Hawaii, Minnesota, Missouri, and South Carolina - imposed sampling restrictions that reduced the number of state hospitals included in the frame to between 61 and 87 percent.
+The 2002 NIS sampling frame included data provided by 35 HCUP State Partners.
+At least 88% of the hospital universe is included in the sampling frame for all but six of these states.
+Four State Partners - Hawaii, Missouri, South Carolina, and South Dakota - imposed sampling restrictions that reduced the number of state hospitals included in the frame to between 61 and 85 percent.
 (Restrictions from other states did not have an appreciable effect on the percentage of hospitals in the sampling frame.)
-One State Partner, Texas, supplied data from only 71% of the state's hospitals because some Texas hospitals, mostly small rural hospitals, are exempt from statutory reporting requirements.
-We dropped 41 Michigan hospitals that did not report total charges from the sampling frame leaving 68% of Michigan hospitals in the frame.
+One State Partner, Texas, supplied data from only 72% of the state's hospitals because some Texas hospitals, mostly small rural hospitals, are exempt from statutory reporting requirements.
+We dropped 34 Michigan hospitals that did not report total charges from the sampling frame, leaving 71% of Michigan hospitals in the frame.

 While 20% of the hospitals from each region are selected for the NIS, the comprehensiveness of the sampling frame varies by region.
-In the Northeast, 93.6% of hospitals are included in the sampling frame, compared to 76.3% in the West; 64.2% in the Midwest, and 63.2% in the South.
+In the Northeast, 93.2% of hospitals are included in the sampling frame, compared with 79.0% in the Midwest, 72.5% in the West; and 63.5% in the South.
 Because the NIS sampling frame has a disproportionate representation of the more populous states and includes hospitals with more annual discharges, its comprehensiveness in terms of discharges is higher.
-The states in the NIS sampling frame contain 97.7% of the population in the Northeast, 88.7% in the West, 81.0% in the South, and 70.8% in the Midwest.
-Overall, the sampling frame for the NIS comprises 70.2% of all U.S. hospitals and covers 83.6% of the U.S. population.
+The states in the NIS sampling frame contain 97.6% of the population in the Northeast, 89.6% in the Midwest, 83.7% in the West, and 81.2% in the South.
+Overall, the NIS sampling frame comprises 73.8% of all U.S. hospitals and covers 86.8% of the U.S. population.